MRU-CSIS-3512-001-202301-LAB/instructions/tut-06-api/readme.md

 ### some hints & suggestions

 - Build and test your queries out in DBeaver first.
 In particular, the query you need for your `arrivals` endpoint is a bit long, so you definitely don't want to jump right into the PHP code.
+- Feel free to add some helpers to `query-helpers.php` to keep things cleanish.
 - For the `airport` endpoint, remember that we want to return `{ }` if the provided code was not found; look at the docs for `json_encode()` to see how to do this easily - search for `JSON_FORCE_OBJECT`...
 - If you're trying to do the optional endpoint, you can make your life much easier by using `LIKE` and a wildcard in the query...but there's a small catch.
 Take a look [at this helpful blurb](https://phpdelusions.net/pdo#like) from phpdelusions.